Gikoskos/USB2Email_Win32/README.md

 USB2Email logs all the times the USB device is detected and writes down to log files a timestamp of when the USB was inserted.

+At the moment the installer isn't finished so the user has to delete the registry key created by this application manually, in case he wants to remove this application completely from the PC.

+The registry key to be deleted is

+    HKEY_CURRENT_USER\Software\USB2Email

-More detailed instructions about different functionalities in the application, you will find in the Help dialog.
+Detailed instructions about different functionalities in the application, you will find in the Help dialog.

+## TODO

+* Implement WiX installer

 ## Language support